nforgeio/neonKUBE/Images/metricbeat/README.md

 # Deployment

-**metricbeat** is deployed as a container to all cluster nodes.
+**metricbeat** is deployed as a container to all hive nodes.
 The container expects some volumes to be mounted and must be run on the host network as explained [here](https://www.elastic.co/guide/en/beats/metricbeat/current/running-in-container.html).

 You may also run this image with the `import-dashboards` argument.
 This loads the metrics Kibana dashboards into the Elasticsearch log cluster.

-**neon-cli** handles **neon-log-metricbeat** container deployment and dashboard initialization when the cluster is provisioned using the following Docker commands:
+**neon-cli** handles **neon-log-metricbeat** container deployment and dashboard initialization when the hive is provisioned using the following Docker commands:

 ````
 # Deploy the container.